kchiem12/ARC-gui/log.md

 A good way to test heuristic is to count the number of iterations it took for an A* to find the solution and also consider the cost at the same time (if we just use bitmap, it will be very quick but expensive)

 关于HWC怎么算，我也不清楚。There is much conflicting information above, refer to [Information Theory, Inference, and Learning Algorithms](http://www.inference.org.uk/mackay/itila/book.html) to build your own heuristics.

+### 2022-04-01

+There are two important functions in A*:

+- heuristic: just direct the search.
+It no longer matters as soon as the search finishes
+- cost: this is the important part.
+We want it to align perfectly with the solution form we want

+It is possible that sometimes the heuristics direct to the suboptimal solution, but we are good as long as the final path cost is consistent with what we need.
+In practice, we first obtain the best 100 solutions based on heuristics and sort them according to final cost.
+As long as the solution we want has the lowest final cost, we are good.